Continuous Advisory

-Ongoing AI Governance Advisory for New Zealand
+Ongoing Artificial Intelligence Governance Advisory for New Zealand

 The NZ Challenge: Governing AI in a Landscape Still Taking Shape